Classification of Pulsars using Extreme Deconvolution: Analysis and Results

 \subsection{XDGMM for Pulsar Classification}

 We now apply XDGMM to the pulsar dataset.
-Since both the $P$ and $\dot{P}$ values have a large dynamic range spanning many orders of magnitude, the inputs given to the XDGMM algorithm are $\ln(P)$ and $\ln(\dot{P})$, similar to ~\citet{kjlee,dirichlet}.
+Since both the $P$ and $\dot{P}$ values have a large dynamic range spanning many orders of magnitude, the inputs given to the XDGMM algorithm are $\ln(P)$ and $\ln(\dot{P})$, similar to ~\cite{kjlee,dirichlet}.
 The errors in these transformed variables are obtained by error propagation.

 For this work, we used the implementation of XDGMM from the {\tt astroML} python module~\citep{astroML}.
 The dataset provided as input to the XDGMM code consists of $\ln(P)$ and $\ln(\dot{P})$.
 Since, we need to classify the pulsars using a 2-d dataset, we vertically stack the $\ln(P)$ and $\ln(\dot{P})$ values, and provide the resulting matrix as input to the XDGMM algorithm.
 Therefore, we get two error covariance matrices for every 2-d datapoint taken from $\ln(P)$ and $\ln(\dot{P})$.
-The errors in $\ln(P)$ and $\ln(\dot{P})$ constitute the diagonal elements of their respective covariance matrices, with non-diagonal elements kept at zero, since we assume that the errors between the different pulsars are uncorrelated.
-These covariance matrices are vertically stacked and the resulting matrix is provided as input to the XDGMM algorithm.
+The uncertainties in $\ln(P)$ and $\ln(\dot{P})$ constitute the diagonal elements of their respective covariance matrices, with non-diagonal elements kept at zero, since we assume that the errors between the different pulsars are uncorrelated.
+We note however that this assumption may not be correct all the time, since the errors are related to the capability of the used pulsar detection system and each of these systems is usually responsible for the $P$ and $\dot{P}$ values (and uncertainties on those) for many pulsars.
+Thus, not all the estimated uncertainties are indeed uncorrelated, especially for pulsars discovered from the same survey.
+However a detailed characterization of these covariances is hard to model, given the large number of pulsars detected through multiple hetereogeneous surveys, and is beyond the scope of this work.
+These covariance matrices are vertically stacked and the resulting matrix is provided as an input to the XDGMM algorithm.
 After running XDGMM, one can obtain the weights, means, and covariances for the specified number of clusters.